B4NDT0/ATmegaSerialProgrammer/README.md

-# ATmegaSerialProgrammer
+# ATMegaSerialProgrammer

 ## Overview
-ATmegaSerialProgrammer is an Arduino-compatible library designed to facilitate the programming of ATmega microcontrollers through serial communication.
+ATMegaSerialProgrammer is an Arduino-compatible library designed to facilitate the programming of ATmega microcontrollers through serial communication.
 This library leverages the ArduinoISP protocol and SPI communication to interact directly with ATmega chips, supporting various operations including chip erase, fuse bit programming, and lock bit settings directly from your Arduino environment.

 ## Features
 - **ArduinoISP Protocol**: Utilizes the well-established ArduinoISP protocol for reliable microcontroller programming.